-- Administrators and teachers will monitor the effects of pandemic-era learning environments on the pacing of instructional delivery, and make adjustments as needed to ensure all students meet grade-level and content-specific NJSL standards. - Administrators will continue to be aware of adjustments being made, and support teachers in making appropriate shifts in teaching and learning. - Administrators, reading specialists, and/or reading specialists will provide support for teachers in making necessary curriculum and instruction adjustments and in continuously improving the quality of instruction in remote and hybrid learning environments. - Administrators and educators will collaborate to determine what types of supports are needed for effective pedagogical approaches during remote or hybrid instruction, and to continue to develop and build skills essential in this ever-changing, evolving world, especially in remote and hybrid learning environments. - Administrators will review and update (as applicable) data privacy policies, acceptable use policies, and policies related to accidental damage, theft, and loss of technology to ensure these policies adequately address home use of devices. - All staff will utilize Google Suites, in addition to other district-approved technology, in grades PK-8 to facilitate online learning, manage coursework online, and communicate with students.
-The number of online platforms should be minimized to reduce the learning curve for students and teachers and ease transitions between in-person and virtual learning.
+- Administrators and teachers will monitor the effects of pandemic-era learning environments on the pacing of instructional delivery, and make adjustments as needed to ensure all students meet grade-level and content-specific NJSL standards. - Administrators will continue to be aware of adjustments being made, and support teachers in making appropriate shifts in teaching and learning. - Administrators and reading specialists will provide support for teachers in making necessary curriculum and instruction adjustments and improve the quality of instruction. - All staff will utilize Google Suite, in addition to other district-approved technology, in grades PK-8 to facilitate learning, manage coursework, and communicate with students.
+The number of online platforms should be minimized to reduce the learning curve for students and teachers and ease transitions to full day in-person instruction.